DevYanB/ProxyServerHerdProject/README.md

 ### Notes
 -----
-This is a proxy server herd project done for CS131.
+This is a proxy server herd project that uses the google maps api to propagate geo-location data received from "client" devices.
 It utilizes a flooding algorithm to self-update itself.
-You can run each server individually, or write a script to run them all at once.
+You can run each server individually,or write a script to run them all at once.
 You can either use telnet or run the client code for an example of client-server interaction.
+From CS 131 UCLA.

 ### Example runs for generating logs given in this repo
 -----